Frequently Asked Questions

 How can I schedule?

-My weekly schedule tends to fill quickly and I am unable to accommodate same-day requests.
+My schedule tends to fill quickly and I am unable to accommodate same-day requests.

 How often should I get a massage?